 How to Join

 Every spring, students who have (or had) a cumulative grade point average of 3.5 or higher at the close of a full-time curricular period during the first year in college are invited to join Phi Eta Sigma.
-Undergraduates who miss the initial enrollment period are still eligible to be inducted as long as he/she maintains a 3.3 or higher grade point average.
+Students are only invited to join one time.

 Email us at: PhiEtaSigma@fsu.edu.